solana-foundation/developer-content/CONTRIBUTING.md

 - Use full names.
 Call a `thing` a `thing`.
-Don't call it a `thg` - this means we don't have to say 'thing, spelled tee aitch gee' every time we talk about it, and means students (who often don't speak English as a first language) have to work out that 'thg' means 'thing'.
+Don't call it a `thg` - this means we don't have to say 'thing, spelled tee aitch gee' every time we talk about it, and means developers (who often don't speak English as a first language) have to work out that 'thg' means 'thing'.
 - Avoid repetitive, copy-paste code.
 This helps others change the code easily, as they can update and fix things in a single place.
 If there's some